ochmanskide/ochmanskide/README.md

 <h1 align="center">Hi 👋, I'm Lukasz Ochmanski</h1>
 <h3 align="center">A passionate Java developer / Software Architect / Gradle enthusiast</h3>
 <p align="left">Here, you can find source code for Quarkus-based Docker images, as well as ready-to-go Quarkus sample projects.
-These images are optimized for size and they use Debian distribution, instead of RedHat, which provides much different experience.
-Both Maven and Gradle variations are available.</p>
+These images are optimized for disk size and they use Debian distribution, instead of RedHat, which provides much different experience.
+Both Maven and Gradle variations are available.
+If you need a different distribution, or a newer version, feel free to contact me.
+I will be happy to create a new custom image for you, as long as you are willing to share and like the project.</p>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ochmanskide&label=Profile%20views&color=0e75b6&style=flat" alt="ochmanskide" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=ochmanskide" alt="ochmanskide" /></a> </p>